-- Since beginning the partnership with New Wave Federation, sport, fitness and physical events have been at the forefront of our offer to pupils.
-This has been done through providing 2 hours of PE lessons for all classes with specialist coaches each week, offering a range of sporting and athletic after school clubs, and through working with Young Hackney to offer weekly sports competitions. - As a school we took the decision to prioritise the teaching of swimming due to previous year groups not having access to swimming lessons and learning this valuable life skill.
-Year 4, 5 and 6 have attended swimming lessons every day for two weeks to ensure they really master this skill. - We have restarted our regular attendance at a wide range of major external sporting and physical events including, Bike Around the Borough, and the Hackney Half Marathon. - In July 2020, sports days in Shoreditch Park for preschool, reception, KS1 and KS2 enabled them to enjoy the competition and participation in whole school events whilst adhering to government restrictions. - Wide range of accessible and inclusive after school clubs that we provide have relaunched for this academic year including: football and invasion games, striking and fielding, the energy club, the summer sports club, mini archery frisbee and circus skills, smashing tennis, karate and martial arts, bike and cycling club, dance and musical theatre, ballet and tap. - The school PE coaches work with local football teams ensuring that children within school can expand their sporting experiences outside of school. - Cooking as part of the curriculum promotes health and wellbeing.
+- Since beginning the partnership with New Wave Federation in 2021, sport, fitness and physical events have been at the forefront of our offer to pupils.
+This has been done through providing 2 hours of PE lessons for all classes with a specialist coach each week, offering a range of sporting and athletic after school clubs, and working with New Wave and Young Hackney to offer regular inter-school sports competitions. - As a school we continue to prioritise the teaching of swimming due to previous year groups not having access to swimming lessons and learning this valuable life skill.
+This year, Year 4 will be prioritised for swimming and will join daily lessons for two weeks to ensure they really master this skill. - We have restarted our regular attendance at a wide range of major external sporting and physical events including, Bike Around the Borough, and the Hackney Half Marathon. - In June 2022, sports days in Shoreditch Park for preschool, reception, KS1 and KS2 enabled them to enjoy the competition and participation in whole school events alongside the parent community. - Wide range of accessible and inclusive after school clubs that we provide have relaunched for this academic year including: football and invasion games, striking and fielding, the summer sports club, mini archery, frisbee, circus skills, smashing tennis, bike and cycling club, dance and musical theatre, ballet and tap. - The school PE coach works with local football teams ensuring that children within school can expand their sporting experiences outside of school. - Cooking as part of the curriculum promotes health and wellbeing.
 We attend Young Hackney healthy living festivals each year aimed at being 'sugar-smart'.
 We aim to make explicit the connection between mental health to the idea of healthy bodies.
 A number of staff have attended WAHMS training, which we intend to further develop through staff training to deliver a mindfulness programme to children. - Bikeability sessions that are on-road, cycle training sessions delivered by Cycle Confident take place for KS2 pupils.
-Each year we can boast that 48 children have reached the Level 2 accreditation for cycling on the road and the remaining children reach Level 1 and have off road experience.
-This is linked to our initiative on making sensible travel plans. - Greater number of children involved in sporting activities at lunchtime through engagement with sports coaches and timetables that enable children of varying confidence and skill to participate in activities. - The school has been able to take advantage of intensive swimming lessons for pupils in years 4, 5 and 6 in order to address the gaps identified as a result of the closure of local swimming facilities from March 2020. - We celebrate successes by signposting successful athletes in school celebration assemblies, the Headteacher's newsletter, sports display board, our school website and Twitter.
+Each year we can boast that around 20 children have reached the Level 2 accreditation for cycling on the road and the remaining children reach Level 1 and have off road experience.
+This is linked to our initiative on making sensible travel plans. - Greater number of children involved in sporting activities at lunchtime through engagement with sports coaches and timetables that enable children of varying confidence and skill to participate in activities. - We celebrate successes by signposting successful athletes in school celebration assemblies, the Headteacher's newsletter, sports display board, our school website and Twitter.